THE PLATFORM

 How to Write a Cozy Mystery (5 Simple Steps)

-One of the hottest subgenres of mysteries right now is the cozy mystery.
-Readers love escapism, and cozy mysteries are the perfect book for that, with their comfortable settings, light and easy prose, and engaging mysteries.
+One of the hottest subgenres of mystery is the cozy mystery.
+Readers love escapism, and cozy mysteries are the perfect book for that: with their comfortable settings, light and easy prose, and engaging stories.
+With mystery novels being one of the highest-selling genres on Amazon, its high time for you to learn how to write a cozy mystery of your own.

-Let’s talk about what makes a cozy mystery, look at some examples, learn tips for how to write a cozy mystery, and see what else is going on in the mystery genre!
+In this article, we will talk about what makes a cozy mystery, some popular examples of the subgenre, and our top tips for how to write a cozy mystery that sells.

 What is a cozy mystery?

-While anyone can enjoy any type of book, the main character of a cozy mystery is typically a female sleuth, so this genre is mostly enjoyed by intelligent female readers who love an entertaining, comfortable, and engaging read..
+The main character of a cozy mystery is typically a female sleuth, so this book genre is mostly read by intelligent female readers who love an entertaining, comfortable, and engaging read.
+But of course, a cozy mystery can be enjoyed by anyone!

 Examples of cozy mysteries